fabmav/fabmav/README.md

 - 🌱 Thanks to my Data Analytics degree I have a good knowledge of Pandas, Matplotlib, Scikit Learn and programming fundamentals with Python.
 But I know there's still a lot to learn.
 I think that learning by doing is the best so I'll share some repo showing what I can do.
 Hopefully it will be entertaining and I'll get some feedback in the process so that I can further improve.

-- ⚡ Fun fact: I'm fond of indie music, I'm a guitar geek and an amateur photgrapher 📸.
-I'm also interested in Science and Economics.
+- ⚡ I'm fond of indie music.
+I'm a guitar geek and an amateur photgrapher 📸.
+I'm also interested in Science, Environmental issues, Arts and Economics.
 So I guess my projects will gravitate around these topics

 <!---
 fabmav/fabmav is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.